FujoWebDev/fujocoded/src/content/updates/25-03-15-one-year-anniversary/_socials/mastodon.md

 ---
 ---

-It's time... for our Monthly Newsletter!
+It's time... for our newsletter!

 Believe it or not, it's been a year since FujoCoded LLC was born.
 A lot has happened since then, and a lot will still happen, including... our April 1st sorta-surprise 👀